 At junction C5-14, head west (left) on the combined Cross Fells Trail (blue markers) and Mountain Bike Loop (green markers).
-You will soon see speckled outcrops of the Rams Head Porphyry (Zrhp) in the road with occasional small basalt and dolerite dikes.
+After crossing the rise in the image to the right you will soon see speckled outcrops of the Rams Head Porphyry (Zrhp) in the road with occasional small basalt and dolerite dikes.